-Products containing natural activated charcoal have been popping up all over beauty aisles for the last few years.
+Products containing natural activated charcoal (also called activated carbon) are currently popular.
+Charcoal is included in many beauty and health products.
 It’s been offered as a facial cleanser, skin detoxifier, acne treatment, hair brightener, natural deodorant, and a host of other beneficial uses.
 Recently, people are discovering the benefits of activated charcoal powder itself, to use alone or in their own DIY health and beauty products.
-However, there are still a lot of questions people have about using the powder in its raw form.
-By demystifying what activated charcoal is and how it works, I hope you’ll give it a try in your routine.
+It has long been used in Chinese medicine for it’s health benefits, yet there are still a lot of questions people have about using the powder.
+By learning what it is and how activated charcoal works, I hope you’ll feel more confident about trying it.

 What is activated charcoal powder?